Global behaviour of bistable solutions for hyperbolic gradient systems in one unbounded spatial dimension: Invasion implies convergence

 \subsection{Convergence}

 The end of the proof of \vref{prop:inv_cv} (``invasion implies convergence'') is a straightforward consequence of \cref{prop:dissip_app_zero}.
-We will make use of the notation $\xEsc(t)$ and $\xesc(t)$ and $\xHom(t)$ introduced in \cref{subsec:inv_cv_def_hyp,subsec:inv_cv_set_pf_cont}.
+Let us call upon the notation $\xEsc(t)$ and $\xesc(t)$ and $\xHom(t)$ introduced in \cref{subsec:inv_cv_def_hyp,subsec:inv_cv_set_pf_cont}.
 Recall that, according to properties \vref{xEsc_xesc_xHom} and to the hypotheses of \cref{prop:inv_cv}, for every nonnegative time $t$,

-However, by contrast with the parabolic case treated in \cite{Risler_globalBehaviour_2016}, we cannot use the point $\xEsc(t)$ to ``track'' the position of the travelling front approached by the solution around this point, since the solution lacks the required regularity in order the map $t\mapsto\xEsc(t)$ to be of class $\ccc^1$.
-A convenient way to get around this difficulty is to use the decomposition of the solution into two parts, one regular, and one approaching zero when time goes to infinity, as stated by the following lemma (reproduced from \cite{GallayJoly_globStabDampedWaveBistable_2009}).
+However, by contrast with the parabolic case treated in \cite{Risler_globalBehaviour_2016}, the point $\xEsc(t)$ cannot be used to ``track'' the position of the travelling front approached by the solution around this point, since the solution lacks the required regularity in order the function$t\mapsto\xEsc(t)$ to be of class $\ccc^1$.
+A convenient way to get around this difficulty is to use the decomposition of the solution into two parts, one regular, and one going to zero as time goes to $+\infty$, as stated by the following lemma (reproduced from \cite{GallayJoly_globStabDampedWaveBistable_2009}).

 Recall the notation $X$ of \vref{subsec:glob_exist_att_ball} and let